 Your web host stores all of your site files.
 If the webserver is fast, it will require lesser time to fulfil the requests made to it by different applications.
 If you are on a shared hosting package, the server’s resources will be divided between different sites hosted on it.

 However, does that mean you should switch to a VPS or a dedicated server?
 Not quite.
-I will suggest managed WordPress hosting like WPX Hosting, which we use to host PassionWP, that fine-tunes the server specifically for WordPress settings while continuing to host multiple sites on a single server.
+I will suggest managed WordPress hosting like WPX Hosting (read the review), which we use to host PassionWP, which fine-tunes the server specifically for WordPress settings while continuing to host multiple sites on a single server.

 But don’t just stop at a fast web host.

 More than a fast host, a Content Delivery Network (CDN) ensures that your sites static files are served in the least time possible to your users who may be distributed around the globe.
 Instead of making requests to your host server on every page load, the static files are stored on the CDN with endpoints around the globe to serve the files to your users from locations that are nearest to them.

 We found out that implementing a CDN, apart from caching static files, had the biggest impact on our load times.
 More about caching in the next step.

 Fortunately, implementing a CDN did not involve any additional costs for us as WPX Hosting, our managed WordPress host, provides completely free CDN with more than 30 cloud locations around the globe.
 Read more about managed and unmanaged web hosting.

 This ensures that PassionWP takes the same time to load for users accessing it from USA, Europe or Asia.

 2. Use a caching plugin to reduce the load times

 Caching is the process of storing static information like Html pages, images and other information in your visitor’s web browser or computer to enable faster page loading when the user re-visits your site.